Qualitative properties of numerical methods for the inhomogeneous geometric Brownian motion: Introduction

-Moreover, if $\mu=0$, it is known that $\mathbb{P}(\lim_{t \to \infty}Y(t)=0|Y_0>0)=1$, since $\tau>0$.
-In terms of linear stochastic stability analysis, this means that the equilibrium solution is asymptotically almost sure stable.
-In the framework of Feller's boundary classification \cite{Karlin1981}, this means that, given $Y_0>0$, the boundary zero is unattainable and attracting \cite{Mircea2012}, i.e., the process cannot reach the boundary in finite time, but is attracted to it as time tends to infinity.
-For the inhomogeneous equation, the stability theory in the almost sure sense cannot be applied.
-However, depending on the parameter $\mu$, the IGBM possesses different properties at the boundary zero, according to Feller's classification.
-Our second goal is to derive numerical solutions which preserve these boundary properties.
+Other features we are interested in are the boundary properties of the IGBM.
+Depending on the parameter $\mu$, the IGBM possesses different properties at the boundary zero, according to Feller's classification \cite{Karlin1981}.
+Our second goal is to analyse whether the numerical methods preserve them.
 This is particularly important, since the nature of a boundary may force the process to change its behaviour near or at the boundary.
-While frequently applied numerical methods may fail in preserving such properties \cite{Alfonsi2005,Blanes2009,Malham2013,Moro2007}, we prove that all four derived splitting schemes preserve them.
-While Feller's boundary classification is a standard concept in the field of stochastic analysis, it is not so often adopted as a qualitative feature in stochastic numerics.
-An exception constitutes the topic of positivity preservation, often studied in terms of the square-root process \cite{Alfonsi2005,Kahl2008,Malham2013,Misawa2001} and the domain-invariance \cite{Gobet2001,Mackevicius2007,Pierret2016}.
-For an investigation of these issues related to numerical splitting methods, we refer to \cite{Mackevicius2007,Misawa2001}.
+While frequently applied numerical methods, such as the Euler-Maruyama, Milstein or higher-order It\^{o}-Taylor approximation schemes, may fail in meeting such conditions \cite{Alfonsi2005,Malham2013,Moro2007}, we prove that the splitting and ODE schemes preserve them.
+While Feller's boundary classification is a standard concept in the field of stochastic analysis, it is not so often adopted as a qualitative feature in the analysis of numerical methods.
+An exception constitutes the topic of positivity preservation, often studied in terms of the square-root process \cite{Alfonsi2005,Kahl2008,Malham2013,Misawa2001} and the domain-invariance \cite{Gobet2001,Mackevicius2007,Pierret2016,Stamatiou2018}.
+For an investigation of these issues related to splitting methods, we refer to \cite{Mackevicius2007,Misawa2001}.
 For a discussion of Feller's classification in the context of splitting schemes, we refer to \cite{Moro2007}, where the focus lies on proving convergence results and only Lie-Trotter compositions are considered.

+If the parameter $\mu=0$, the IGBM coincides with the well-known GBM \cite{Arnold1974,Mao2011}, which has often been used as a test equation in the field of stochastic linear stability analysis in the mean-square or almost sure sense \cite{Buckwar2011,Higham2000,Saito1996}.
+This theory has been introduced by Mitsui and Saito \cite{Saito1993,Saito1996}, based on stability theory in the sense of Lyapunov \cite{Khasminskii2012}, and has been extended to systems of SDEs in \cite{Buckwar2010,Buckwar2012,Saito2002,Tocino2012}.
+Since the standard setting of this approach requires a constant equilibrium solution for which both the drift and diffusion components become zero, it cannot be applied to the IGBM.
+Nevertheless, known results for the Euler-Maruyama and Milstein schemes applied to the GBM are covered by our study as a special case.
+Thus, the results presented in this article are also related to stochastic stability analysis for SDEs with inhomogeneous drift coefficients.